markjwarner/markjwarner.github.io/_pages/about.md

 Updates
 ======
+- Oct-24: I presented the Triage project initial findings at a webinar hosted by The Chartered Society of Forensic Sciences
+- Oct-24: I was awarded (and started) a REPHRAIN funded project to look at the usability and user experience of online content reporting tools.
+- Sep-24: Dr Val Abreu presented an abstract at Eurocrime'24 on the Triage project.
+- Mar-24: We kicked off the ESRC Triage project with an incredible launch event with some of our key stakeholders
+- Jan-24: We had a CHI'24 paper accepted from our Google Project on Usable Privacy in Female Health Apps
 - Sep-23: I was awarded an ESRC grant (£550,000) to explore policing needs around the seizure of digital evidence at crime scenes.
 - Jun-23: I joined the CHI Understanding People (Qualitative) sub-committee as an Associate Chair (AC) for another year (CHI'2024).
 - Jun-23: Started our REPHRAIN funded project to build a novel new conversation dataset.